php/web-doc/tutorial/intro.md

 # PHP Manual Contribution Guide
 This document is in very early stage of development.
-If you are a newomer, please look at already existing resources.
+If you are a newcomer, please look at already existing resources.
 More experienced users are welcome to contribute.

 ## Introduction